hphelion/documentation/bindings.fog.cdn.md

 _______________

-The HP Helion Cloud services provides CDN support via the request layer abstraction.
+The HP Helion Public Cloud services provides CDN support via the request layer abstraction.
 In the request abstraction, you can CDN-enable a container, get a list of the CDN-enabled containers, list the metadata for a CDN-enabled container, update the metadata for a CDN-enabled container, and CDN-disable a container.

 The examples on this page can be executed from within a Ruby console (IRB):